albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 }
 ```

-#### If Statement
+#### If Example

 The player will win the game if the player rolls `10` or higher.
-Change the program such that it only print the following message when the player wins.
+Change the program, such that, it only prints the following message when the player wins.

 ```bash
 You won!!
 You scored 10